LogoLogo

 Incremental Feeds

 Once the format of the incremental product files is complete, they will need to be uploaded to Fredhopper via the REST API.
 A typical incremental update frequency would be every 15-60 mins.
-The files must be included in a 'data-incremental.zip' archive file and an md5 checksum must also be generated.
+The files must be included in a 'data-incremental.zip' archive file and an must also be generated.
 When the archive file has been uploaded successfully to the data repository, a trigger should be sent to instruct the system to load the new data into the relevant FAS instance.
 If an incremental update is sent and triggered when a full data update is already running, the update job will be added to a queue and the system will process it when the other job has completed.

 It is important to note that all services remain online and accessible during the incremental update re-index process.